rajgoel/course-business-analytics-fundamentals/05-lecture/slides.md

 ---

 In this problem there are four questions to be answered.
-Each decision can be represented by a binary variable $x_i$ with
+Each question can be represented by a binary variable $x_i$ with

 $$
 x_i =\left\\{ \begin{array}{cl}